RocketRace/rocketrace.github.io/decadv-2024.md

 of the internet today, and reach their own conclusions on the matter.
 Thank you.

 ## December 7
 I haven't done much today aside from small code tweaks, but I did spot [every-uuid][every-uuid].
 What a funny coincidence that we created such a similar project!
 More specifically, the projects are similar in their technical details, but quite different in terms of their audience, direction, and (eventual) presentation.
 I appreciate the contrast.
 (In fact, there's a lot of good tips in the technical implementation side!)
 I wouldn't say our projects are ideologically opposed, but the direction that Every UUID goes in is much closer to "viral internet spectacle".
 I have made projects like that before too, but it's not quite my thing anymore.
 I'm glad that there is a steady supply of imaginative code out there to make digital life interesting 😄 I was pleasantly surprised to see the rest of the author's portfolio, and I will follow them for more!

+## December 8
+I have implemented a simple reversible LCG to handle my seeded randomization.
+I have taken inspiration from the [algorithm to the Library of Babel][lob algo] as well as the [blogpost to every-uuid][every-uuid blog], hence LCG.
+This was pretty straightforward and I was confident in my ability (it helps that I am not trying to solve the task using an LLM).
+The goal here was to implement a permutation of numbers $n \in [0, N)$ (with period N).
+Because LCGs are commonly used iteratively for PRNG purposes, it might be easy to implement that permutations as $x_i \mapsto \text{LCG}(x_{i-1})$.
+But that would be a folly; since LCG with properly chosen parameters is *already* the permutation that we're looking for!
+So $x_i \mapsto \text{LCG}(i)$ is all it takes.
+The author of every-uuid missed this trick and used a different algorithm in the end, whereas the Library of Babel intentionally adds extra bitwise tricks to make the output look more random.
+It turns out that for image content a simple LCG suffices and looks random enough!
+Even the repetitiveness of lower-order bits is less significant when you realize that even a single pixel is 24 bits and hence repeats with a period of $\le 2^24$.
+When combined with the layout of the 88x31s this will be practically invisible.
+I did notice a small issue with my implementation, which was performance; it takes 150ms to parse the bigint literals from my code (that I selected randomly) and rendering to 256 canvases is pretty slow at 2 seconds total.
+I can always optimize this, but it's a good starting point to compare to.

+Wow I'm exhausted today...
+I should take a bit easier tomorrow.
+I sometimes get sucked into working on a project for far too long, and I forget to do other things in the meantime (such as drink my tea which is currently becoming cold).
+It's a difficult balance to strike, enjoying myself while working on a thing and also taking care of myself.
+I don't always balance myself very well.
+I think the fact that this log is public is also pushing me towards working more, which is counterintuitive...
+(The point of the adventure log is to journal, not to show off!)
+In any case I do want to learn from this December Adventure, so good night

 [decadv]: https://eli.li/december-adventure
 [aoc]: https://adventofcode.com/